Subdiffusion of heavy quark in hot QCD matter by the fractional Langevin equation: Formalism

 \section{Formalism}

-For illustrative purposes, we consider a scenario where a Brownian particle with mass, $M$, undergoes one-dimensional (1D) motion in the non-relativistic limit.
-We use the FLE to describe the dynamics of this Brownian particle in the medium.
-In this framework, the evolution of the particle's position and momentum is characterized by fractional derivatives of orders $\beta$ and $\alpha$ \cite{kobelev2000fractional,li2012,lim2009modeling,PhysRevD.109.114004}
+For illustrative purposes, I consider a scenario where a Brownian particle with mass, $M$, undergoes one-dimensional (1D) motion in the non-relativistic limit.
+I use the FLE to describe the dynamics of this Brownian particle in the medium.
+In this framework, the evolution of the particle's position and momentum is characterized by fractional derivatives of orders $\beta$ and $\alpha$ \cite{kobelev2000fractional,li2012,lim2009modeling,PhysRevD.109.114004},

 in this framework, the momentum of a particle at a time, $t$, is denoted as $p(t)$, and its position as $x(t)$.
 The Caputo fractional derivative is represented as $^{C}D_{0+}^{\alpha}$ and $^{C}D_{0+}^{\beta}$, with $\alpha$ and $\beta$ being the fractional parameters respectively, where $n-1 < \alpha \leq n$ and $n-1 < \beta \leq n$ ($n$ is a natural number).
 A Brownian particle encounters two distinct forces: the dissipative force, characterized by the drag coefficient ($\gamma$), and the stochastic force, denoted as $\xi(t)$.
 The stochastic force describes random noise ($\eta$), commonly referred to as white Gaussian noise.
 This is characterized by the instantaneous decay of correlations of the noise, often described as $\delta$ correlation.
 The random force $\xi(t)$ satisfies certain properties, such as: